What Is Slack? Why Should I Use it?

 Downloading Slack & Getting Set Up

-Once you've been onboarded to Pro service, you'll be sent an invitation to join us in our group.
+Once you've been onboarded to our Pro or Premium service, you'll be sent an invitation to join us in our group.

 Upon accepting your invitation, you'll be prompted to fill out your profile.
 Feel free to add some details about yourself and upload a profile photo.

 Once you've accepted your invite, you'll be able to access your slack channel through the desktop app or the web app.
 Slack also offers a mobile application that is available in your phone's application store.

 You'll be added to a private channel with yourself, your creative, an account executive, and some members of our production team.

 This private channel is where the bulk of your communication will occur.

 Our creatives are available within their shift hours (see: Time Zones and Cut-Off Times).
 Any messages left outside of your creative's shift will be answered during the next work shift.

 Tags and When to Use Them

 Tags are a feature in Slack that let you notify certain people or groups that you've left a message for them.